Michigan State vs. Purdue NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Michigan State and its opponents have gone over the current 52-point total in five of eight games this season.
+- Michigan State and its opponents have gone over the current 54-point total in five of eight games (62.5%) this season.

-- Saturday's total is 5.5 points lower than the two team's combined 57.5 points per game average.
+- The two teams combine to score 57.5 points per game, 3.5 more than the over/under in this contest.

-- This contest's over/under is 14.4 points more than the 37.6 these two squads combine to surrender per game this season.
+- The 37.6 combined points per game that these two squads have allowed this season are 16.4 fewer than the 54 over/under in this contest.

-- The average total in Spartans games this season is 53, one point above Saturday's total of 52.
+- The average total in Spartans games this season is 53, one point fewer than Saturday's over/under of 54 .

-- The 52-point over/under for this game is 0.3 points below the 52.3 points per game average total in Boilermakers games this season.
+- In 2021, games involving the Boilermakers have averaged a total of 52.3 points, 1.7 fewer than this game's set over/under.

 Michigan State Stats and Trends

-- Michigan State has six wins against the spread in eight games this year.
+- Michigan State has six wins against the spread in eight games this season.

-- Michigan State's games this year have gone over the total in four out of eight opportunities (50%).
+- Michigan State's games this year have hit the over four times in eight opportunities (50%).

-- When Michigan State puts up more than 17.1 points, it is 6-1-1 against the spread and 8-0 overall.
+- Michigan State is 6-1-1 against the spread and 8-0 overall this season when the team scores more than 17.1 points.

-- In games that Michigan State picks up over 313.8 yards, the team is 5-0-1 against the spread and 6-0 overall.
+- When Michigan State piles up more than 313.8 yards, the team is 5-0-1 against the spread and 6-0 overall.

-- This year, the Spartans have nine turnovers, three fewer than the Boilermakers have takeaways (12).
+- The Spartans have nine giveaways this season, while the Boilermakers have 12 takeaways .

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.